jstz-dev/dev-wallet/README.md

    cd apps/signer
    ```

-3. Install the dependencies:
+4. Install the dependencies:

    ```sh
    pnpm i
    ```

+   We also have a `postinstall` hook in the root `package.json` that builds `packages/passkey-signer` and `packages/passkey-signer-react`.

+   Both of those packages have to be rebuilt after each change in their codebase.

-4. Build the extension:
+5. Build the extension:

    ```sh
    pnpm build